SUSE/Portus/_docs/Configuring-Portus.md

       team: ""
 {% endhighlight %}

+As you can see, the only option enabled by default is `local_login`, which tells Portus that users can log in with their Portus credentials.
+You can disable this if you want users to only login with OAuth credentials.

 All supported platforms have their own settings, but there are some common attributes that might not be evident: